stackbit-projects/photographbyjohncom-c8109/src/pages/index.md

       For several years I have become addicted to sharing information.
 First I started as a Google Guide.
 And after less than a year, I had over 1 million views on my photos in google maps.
-Shortly after my start I also started google street view to share even more information.
+Shortly after my start I also started to google street view to share even more information.
   - section_id: about
     type: section_content
     title: About